Luljeta Hoxha

 Luljeta Hoxha is an Albanian actress and director.
-After finished high school "Asim Vokshi" for foreign languages in English branch, in Tirana city, pursued her studies at the University of Arts of Albania, Faculty of Performing Arts, Theatre Director branch, major director.
+After she finished at Asim Vokshi high school for foreign languages in the English branch, in Tirana city, she pursued her studies at the University of Arts of Albania, Faculty of Performing Arts, Theatre Director branch, major director.

 Theater

 Luljeta Hoxha has staged essential theater plays of important authors in worldwide dramaturgy.
 In addition she is an active director in various cultural and artistic activities.